hgot07/PasspointProvisioningTools/README.md

  and loads the client certificate manually.
 1. User changes the Wi-Fi setting to EAP-TLS mode from EAP-TTLS manually.

+### Note on Privacy Protection
-Note that the EAP-TLS (RFC 5216) is not always so secure in terms of privacy.
+EAP-TLS (RFC 5216) is not always so secure in terms of privacy.
+When TLS 1.2 or older is used,
 Access Network Providers can snoop into the contents of client certificates.
+An efficient and straightforward solution would be to restirct the use to TLS 1.3.

+When TLS 1.3 is not available on user devices, a compromised workaround would be to use
-A workaround is to use "EAP-TTLS with EAP-TLS as inner method".
+"EAP-TTLS with EAP-TLS as inner method".
+Client certificates are protected by the encrypted tunnel of EAP-TTLS.
 Some supplicants like wpa_supplicant and Windows support this configuration, but the ms-settings: URI scheme does not work as explained above.